Clint Russell, Reed Coverdale & Andrew Stern | From Liberty To Lockdowns & Back | OAP #19

 That's that's when that's when you'll know the game is absolutely over.

-Because if interest rates rise to even close to a normalization level, say four or five percent on you know, on uh prime rate, so you get like six percent mortgages.
+Because if interest rates rise to even close to a normalization level, say four or five percent on, you know, on prime rate.

-Oh my god.
+Oh my God.

 So Clint, please correct me if I'm off base.

-They're they're subprime, right?
+They're subprime, right?

-Their their credit was super low, they were high risk individuals.
+Their credit was super low.

-And I'm not sure that that's what's going on now in terms of the banks just recklessly lending the money to uh bad risks, but the fact that inflation is such a major player, and if interest rates go up, then yeah, housing values could collapse.
+And I'm not sure that that's what's going on now in terms of the banks just recklessly lending the money to bad risks.

-You know, that's that's a major detriment.
+You know, that's, that's a major detriment.

-But if people still if people hodl and still pay their mortgage, even if the home value is less than what they owe, um, you know, we're not gonna see as much of a collapse as we did the last time, but maybe I'm totally off base on that.
+But if people still, if people hoddle and still pay their mortgage, even if the home value is less than what they owe, you know, we're not going to see as much of a collapse as we did the last time.

-That it won't do it again.
+It won't do it again.

-It what what is a major, you know, significant difference is that there aren't nearly as many adjustable rate mortgages.
+What is a major, you know, significant difference is that there aren't nearly as many adjustable rate mortgages.

 You could actually like time it.